-- 3 tablespoons vegetable oil
+- 3 tablespoons vegetable or canola oil

 - 2 tablespoons curry powder

-- ½ yellow onion diced
+- ½ yellow onion, diced

-- 1 red bell pepper seeded and cut into julienne strips
+- 1 red bell pepper, seeded and cut into julienne strips

 - 1 tablespoon minced garlic

-- 2 pounds boneless skinless chicken breasts, cut into 1/2-inch chunks
+- 2 pounds boneless skinless chicken breasts,, cut into ½-inch chunks

 - 1 teaspoon salt